skoolkid/skoolkit/sphinx/source/man/tap2sna.py.rst

   delay loops were entered, and 23 instances of 'DEC A' outside such delay loops were executed

-Specifying by name the types of tape-sampling loop used by a game's custom loader may reduce the loading time.
 To show the names of the available tape-sampling loop accelerators:

 |
 |  ``tap2sna.py -c help-accelerator``